Julian Casablancas: The Strokes (1998–present)

-Upon meeting future guitarist Nick Valensi and drummer Fab Moretti at Dwight School in Manhattan, the three began to play music together.
+After meeting future guitarist Nick Valensi and drummer Fab Moretti at Dwight School in Manhattan, Julian Casablancas began to play music with them.
 He reconnected with guitarist Albert Hammond Jr. when the latter moved to New York.
 The band was formed in 1998 when Hammond was accepted into the band, with Casablancas as the lead vocalist and main songwriter and Nikolai Fraiture on bass.

 The band began rehearsing a fourteen-song set which included "Alone, Together", "Barely Legal", "Last Nite", "The Modern Age", "New York City Cops", "Soma", "Someday", "Take It or Leave It" and "This Life" (an early version of "Trying Your Luck").
 Most of these songs now feature different lyrics.
-A demo sent to the newly reformed Rough Trade Records in the UK sparked interest there, leading to their first release via the website of the UK magazine, NME, who gave away a free mp3 download of "Last Nite" a week prior to the physical release as part of The Modern Age EP in 2001.
+A demo sent to the newly reformed Rough Trade Records in the UK sparked interest there, leading to their first release via the website of the UK magazine NME, who gave away a free mp3 download of "Last Nite" a week prior to the physical release as part of The Modern Age EP in 2001.
 The EP sparked a bidding war among record labels, the largest for a rock and roll band in years.
-Shortly after, The Strokes' critically acclaimed debut album Is This It was released.
+Shortly after, the Strokes' critically acclaimed debut album Is This It was released.

-The band has received the highest of praise for Is This It, and it set the stage for what people expected to "save rock" in the new millennium.
-Though some would argue that such statements left unreasonably sized shoes to fill, The Strokes are still highly recognized as one of the most influential garage rock bands of the early 2000s, paving the way for many new alternative bands to come.
+The band has received the highest of praise for Is This It, setting the stage for what people expected would "save rock" in the new millennium.
+Though some would argue that such statements left unreasonably sized shoes to fill, the Strokes are still highly recognized as one of the most influential garage rock bands of the early 2000s, paving the way for many alternative bands to come.

 However, the group found it difficult to replicate their early critical success.
-In an excerpt from Lizzie Goodman's Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City, 2001–2011 – named after The Strokes' track – Strokes guitarist, Albert Hammond Jr., comments, "With Room on Fire [2003], people were giving us shit because they said we were sounding too much the same.
-With the third album [First Impressions of Earth], we were getting shit that we don't sound like Room on Fire.
-We got fucked by the same thing twice!"
+In an excerpt from Lizzie Goodman's Meet Me in the Bathroom: Rebirth and Rock and Roll in New York City, 2001–2011 – named after the Strokes' track – Strokes guitarist, Albert Hammond Jr., comments, "With Room on Fire [2003], people were giving us sh_ because they said we were sounding too much the same.
+With the third album [First Impressions of Earth], we were getting sh_ that we don't sound like Room on Fire.
+We got __ by the same thing twice!"

-After the release of the two other albums and several major tours, the band took a five-year break, then returned with their fourth album Angles in 2011.
+After the release of the two other albums and several major tours, the band took a five-year break, returning with their fourth album Angles in 2011.
 The five-year hiatus was said to be the result of conflicting solo projects, sobriety issues, and unspoken emotions.
-The Strokes' drummer Fab Moretti claimed the band struggled to process such "subconscious volcanic emotions," partly because they were still "children" at the time.
+The Strokes' drummer Fab Moretti said the band struggled to process such "subconscious volcanic emotions", partly because they were still "children" at the time.